Affordable Housing FAQ

 HOW IS RENT DETERMINED?

 Your rent, which is referred to as the Total Tenant Payment (TTP) in this program, would be based on your family’s anticipated gross annual income less deductions, if any.
 HUD regulations allow HAs to exclude from annual income the following allowances: $480 for each dependent; $400 for any elderly family, or a person with a disability; and some medical deductions for families headed by an elderly person or a person with disabilities.
 Based on your application, the HA representative will determine if any of the allowable deductions should be subtracted from your annual income.
 Annual income is the anticipated total income from all sources received from the family head and spouse, and each additional member of the family 18 years of age or older.
-Residents also have the option to pay a flat rent, which remains the same amount, despite income changes.
-(Income changes still must be reported within 10 days of their occurrence.)

 The formula used in determining the TTP is the highest of the following, rounded to the nearest dollar: